symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

    This sends a transaction linking the supplemental keys to the main account.
 This transaction pays a small :doc:`fee <../../concepts/fees>` so make sure your main account has **extra funds** beyond the requirements of the Supernode program.

    .. note:: During the test period, heavy testing might artificially increase transaction fees.
-If ``symbol-bootstrap`` appears to be frozen with the message ``Announcing Simple Transaction hash...`` try increasing the transaction fee with adding a ``--maxFee 10000000`` parameter, for example.
+If ``symbol-bootstrap`` appears to be frozen with the message ``Announcing Simple Transaction hash...`` try increasing the transaction fee by adding a ``--maxFee 10000000`` parameter, for example (these absolute units corespond to 10 |networkcurrency|).

-5. **Enroll in the Supernode program**.
+6. **Enroll in the Supernode program**.

    .. code-block:: bash

-      symbol-bootstrap enrolRewardProgram --useKnownRestGateways
+      symbol-bootstrap enrollRewardProgram --useKnownRestGateways

-   This sends a transaction to the Controller address, which includes the node's public key and its monitoring agent's public URL.

-   See the note regarding fees in the previous step.
+   This sends a transaction to the Controller address requesting enrollment (see the note regarding fees in the previous step).

    From this point, the :ref:`reward programs controller <reward-programs-controller>` on the network will monitor the node.

+Enrollment is now complete.
+You can use the `Symbol Explorer <http://explorer.symbolblockchain.io/nodes>`__ and check that your node appears in the list with the appropriate Reward Program box (The information refreshes every 30 seconds).

 .. _enroll-supernode-manually: